You do not need to be a phone guru to have a working Phone.

 But if there is one thing you need to learn about cell phones, you should know the whole deal with unlocked phones.

 It changes almost anything you’d want to do with a smartphone outside of day-to-day use.

-You are unlocking matters if you’re switching carriers, buying a new or used phone, going travelling.
+You are unlocking matters if you’re switching carriers, buying a used or new phone, going travelling.

-The bad news: useful information on unlocked phones is kind of hard to come by.
+The bad news: helpful information on unlocked phones is kind of hard to come by.

 A lot of tips and tricks out there only apply to the US and not Canada.
 Not to mention the number of acronyms and outdated information that can make your heart race.

 For the sake of clarity, here is your definitive guide to unlocked phones.

 What is an Unlocked cell Phone?